elopio/docs/source/includes/_reporting.md

 When a Fork is initiated, a 60-day Forking Period begins.
 Disputing for all other non-Finalized Markets is put on hold until the end of this Forking Period.
 The Forking Period is much longer than the usual Fee Window because the platform needs to provide ample time for REP holders and service providers (such as wallets and exchanges) to prepare.
 A Fork's Final Outcome cannot be Disputed.

 Every Augur Market and all REP tokens exist in some [Universe](#universe).
 REP tokens can be used to Report on Outcomes (and thus earn fees) only for Markets that exist in the same Universe as the REP tokens.
-When Augur first launches all Markets and all REP will exist together in a [Gensis Universe](#genesis-universe).
+When Augur first launches all Markets and all REP will exist together in a [Genesis Universe](#genesis-universe).

 When a Market Forks, new Universes are created.
 Forking creates a new [Child Universe](#child-universe) for each possible Outcome of the Forking Market (including the [Invalid Outcome](#invalid-outcome)).
 For example, a [Yes/No Market](#yes-no-market) has 3 possible Outcomes: A, B, and Invalid.
 Thus a Yes/No Forking Market will create three new Child Universes: Universe A, Universe B, and Universe Invalid.
 Initially these newly created Universes are empty: they contain no Markets or REP tokens.